JannatunNaeem141/Tic-Tac-Toe/README.md

 3. If all squares are filled and no player has aligned three symbols, the game ends in a draw.

 ## 🌟 Contributing
-I welcome contributions!
+I always welcome contributions!
 If you have suggestions for improvements, feel free to fork the repo and create a pull request, or open an issue to report bugs or request features.